Callie2408/callie-s_portfolio/README.md

 # Power BI

-This repository contains a Power BI project focused on business-oriented data analysis and reporting.
+This section of the repository contains Power BI projects focused on business-oriented data analysis and reporting.

 ---